whatvn/nginx_redirect_balancer/README.md

 That's it.
 When pointing your browser to http://localhost/ , you will be redirect to http://192.168.10.226 or http://192.168.10.225 based on weight configured in upstream block.

-Status: only work with one upstream and location block
+Status: work with upstream using IP address.
+Nginx does resolve upstream nginx domain name to its IP address, so this method will not work.